 Newly arrived resident's waiting period

-If you're a recently arrived resident in Australia, you generally won’t have immediate access to social security payments or concession cards.
+If you've recently arrived as a resident in Australia, you may have to wait to get our payments or concession cards.

-You usually have to wait for the newly arrived resident's waiting period of 104 weeks to pass before you can access most payments and benefits.
-This waiting period doesn’t apply to family assistance payments.
+New residents may have to wait 104 weeks before they can get most of our payments or use our services.
+This doesn’t apply to family assistance payments.